bmw-ece-ntust/multimedia-wireless-network/README.md

     - Top 3 Students: **5 pt**

 ### A3 (Deadline: 5/14, 08.00 A.M.)
-- Purpose: Learn to identify the problem and verify the concepts using simulation and analytical results.
+- **Purpose**: Learn to identify the problem and verify the concepts using simulation and analytical results.
-- Topics: Joint Communication and Sensing with WiFi
+- **Topics**: Joint Communication and Sensing with WiFi
-- References: TBD
+- References: TBD.
 - Score (15%):
     - Study note: **2 pt**
     - Flowchart + source code for simulation and analysis: **3 pt**